Friday, December 27, 2013

 The name of Mikimoto has been celebrated for more than a hundred years for its founder’s pioneering work in pearl culture.
 Japanese researcher and entrepreneur Kokichi Mikimoto invested years in his pursuit of the perfecting the first cultured pearl.
 In the early 1890s, in a shore off Japan, Mikimoto produced the first perfectly spherical cultured Akoya pearls.
 It was the beginning of his dream’s realization and, in hind sight, the birth of the vibrant cultured pearl industry.
 Years after the founder’s passing, Mikimoto remains the top name for the highest quality cultured pearl jewelry.
 Immaculate and luxurious, Mikimoto’s new Wonder collection, celebrates its own heritage and history.
 Featured in the collection are a ring, a necklace and a pair of earrings that bear elegant white Akoya pearls, each sized at about 7.00 mm, set in white gold clam-like design overlaid with white diamonds.
 The collection displays the world of luxury and beauty made available to every woman from New York to Shanghai by Mikimoto.

-Find Mikimoto at authorized retailer Shreve & Co. in Portland, Oregon.
+Find Mikimoto at authorized retailer Shreve & Co. in Portland, Oregon, San Francisco, California, and Palo Alto, California.

 The Piaget Antiplano 43 mm Automatic, the largest ultra-thin automatic wristwatch in the world, is an incredible timepiece.
 And it’s not just because it is so thin - alright, primarily because it is so thin.
 A 43 mm dress watch that is masculine and sophisticated at just 5.25 mm thickness has got to be remarkable.
 Even more astounding is the 1208P automatic movement that keeps Antiplano ticking with precision and reliability.
 The incredible 2.35 mm movement is a descendant of Piaget’s famous Circa 1960 Caliber 12P, its hair thin components enhanced with expert care to be housed in a larger case like the Antiplano’s 43 mm.
 Overall, the watch is an appealing versatile watch – modern with a classic touch, and perfect for suits and tie without being too dressy for a football game afternoon.

-Check out the Ultra-thin Antiplano and other Piaget pieces at Shreve & Co. in Palo Alto – authorized retailer for Piaget.
+Check out the Ultra-thin Antiplano and other Piaget pieces at Shreve & Co. in San Francisco – authorized retailer for Piaget.

 The Panerai Pocket watch, officially PAM 446 Pocket Watch Tourbillon GMT Ceramica, is a celebration of the origins of watchmaking and an evidence of the Swiss company’s passion for innovation as well as tradition.
 The exclusive masterpiece echoes the history of Panerai, as the brand’s earliest timepieces had been known as the “Pocket watches made by the main Swiss makers.”
 Nevertheless, it finds itself among the most admirable contemporary haute horlogerie pieces.
 The P.2005/S movement, which can be viewed clearly through Paneria’s iconic open dial design, is enhanced by a sophisticated tourbillon oscillating perpendicular to the balance at two rotations per minute.
 A small ecru disk within the small seconds dial at 9 o’clock reflects the rotation of the tourbillon, making the skeleton dial not only a source for accurate time but also a wonderful display of horology expertise.
 The 59 mm diameter black ceramic case of the pocket watch is attached to a strong nautical-inspired chain, which can be detached and replaced by a back support.

-Find the pocket watch tourbillon by Panerai at Shreve & Co in Palo Alto.
+Find the pocket watch tourbillon by Panerai at Shreve & Co in Palo Alto, San Francisco, and Portland.

 Patek Philippe’s Calatrava Ref.
 5227 is as classy and high-grade as any large dress watch could ever get.
 With a 39mm diameter gold case and 9mm thickness, the watch is not really a chunky type of large watch.
 Rather, it is just the right size for the modern dress watch – admirable but not too conspicuous.
 The caliber 324 S C automatic is a powerful modern mechanical movement which includes Patek Philippe’s Gyromax balance wheel as well as the Spyromax hairspring technology.
 The world renowned Swiss watch company tops off this elegant contraption with a pristine white dial adorn with simple indices, a date aperture, and dauphine-style hands.
 Even in the most minimalist styles, Patek Philippe upholds its name for sophisticated and topnotch quality timepieces.

-Find Patek Philippe at Shreve & Co. on Post Street in San Francisco – an authorized retailer for Patek Philippe.
+Find Patek Philippe at Shreve & Co. on Post Street in San Francisco, in the Stanford Shopping Center in Palo Alto, and on SW Broadway in Portland – authorized retailers for Patek Philippe.

 The BR 126 Blackbird Flyback watch by Bell & Ross is a historic timepiece, particularly for chronograph aficionados who love the aviation theme of the 21-year old watchmaking company from Switzerland.
 The white and black dial of the BR 126 retains the compact, multi-functional professional watch appeal that is often ascribed to Bell & Ross pieces.
 An aperture at four-thirty indicates the date, a central seconds subdial sits at three o’clock, and opposite it at nine o’clock is a 24-hour indicator that separates AM and PM, for more convenient time-telling.
 At the central bottom part of the watch is the feature which gave it the name – the flyback function.
 A chronograph module movement on base Swiss ETA 2892, produced by Dubois Depraz, nestles underneath the complicated dial.
 With an orange bracelet and matching accents on the dial, the Bell and Ross Blackbird Flyback is classic with a dash of unconventional sophistication.

-Find it at Shreve & Co in Portland, Oregon – authorized retailer for Bell and Ross.
+Find it at Shreve & Co in San Francisco, California – authorized retailer for Bell and Ross.

 The dressy La Grand Classique by Longines is a high-end jewelry watch collection that emphasizes finesse and sophistication.
 The brand of the winged hourglass logo has long been known for its commitment to reliable, understated watches.
 Classique perfectly embodies that heritage with delicate contours and especially designed thin case.
 In fact, one of the most noticeable visual features of these watches is the impression of gentle lightness about them.
 The indexes as well as the hands on the unencumbered dial are extremely thin, and the point where the case joins the leather or steel bracelet shows no visible signs of being joined together.
 It is as if the case – and the time for that matter – is half floating and half resting on the straps.
 With finesse written all over this collection’s designs, La Grand Classique is obviously a very fitting and telling name.

-Find this collection of ladies and men’s watches by Longines at authorized retailer Shreve & Co. on Post Street in San Francisco.
+Find this collection of ladies and men’s watches by Longines at authorized retailer Shreve & Co. on Post Street in San Francisco, the Stanford Shopping Center in Palo Alto, or on SW Broadway in Portland, Oregon.

 With a fresh wave of watchmaking creativity, Corum spins a different take on the face of classic timepieces.
 The Corum Romulus Automatic Chronograph, with COSC-certified automatic movement and a laurel crown engraved on it sapphire case back in honor of the founder of Ancient Rome, projects a classy and timeless yet unusual appeal.
 The elegant guilloche dial exhibits a deep yet clean feel, with small point indicators for minutes around the rim, date window at three o’clock, a tidy seconds sub-dial at six o’clock and an impressive second time zone display at 12 o’clock.
 The classic style Roman numerals that indicate the hours are set prominently on the watch’s bezel, becoming a unifying element to the whole timepiece, from dial to case and bracelet.
 By placing the hours separate from the minute this way, Corum not only created a truly classic look but a new perspective on viewing time as well.

-Find Corum at Shreve & Co. in Palo Alto – authorized retailer for Corum.
+Find Corum at Shreve & Co. in San Francisco – authorized retailer for Corum.

 Friday, December 20, 2013